Keyword research: Types of keywords

+Search Intent

+Search Intent or user intent represents the purpose behind a user's search query.
+Search engines do target the data about user intent to show more targeted and precise results.
+The need behind a query can be: informational (learning), navigational (finding a site), commercial (comparing options), and transactional (ready to purchase).

 Research examples

 A very popular and highly competitive keyword on Google search engine is "making money."
 It has 4,860,000,000 search results, meaning that billions of websites are relevant or competing for that keyword.
 Keyword research starts with finding all possible word combinations that are relevant to the "making money" keyword.
 For example, the keyword "acquiring money" has significantly fewer search results, only 116,000,000, but it has the same meaning as "making money."
 Another way is to be more specific about a keyword by adding additional filters.
 For example, the keyword "making money online from home in Canada" is less competitive on a global scale and therefore easier to rank for.
 Furthermore, keywords also have various intents (informational, navigational, commercial, and transactional) which can affect whether the marketer would want to target that keyword.
 Multiple tools are available (both free and commercial) to find keywords and analyze them.